vezzolter/DSA/DataStructures/Tree/BST/BST.md

 **Capacity**:
 - `empty()` — returns `true` if the tree contains no nodes; otherwise `false`.
 - `size()` — returns the total number of nodes in the tree.
-- `maxSize()` — returns the theoretical maximum number of nodes the tree can hold, depending on memory limits.
+- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically based on system's memory limitations, if all available memory were dedicated to that single container.
-  - return value depends on platform architecture and the size of the node structure.
 - `height(val)` — returns the height of the given's value node, which is the length (number of edges) of the longest path from the node to a leaf.
   - if the value is not found in the tree, it returns `-1`;
   - the height of a leaf node is `0`.